paolomartinez/NamePending/README.md

 # NamePending

+**NamePending** is our iOS Project.

+We are currently deciding between a Study App or Music App

+## Study App User Stories
+-[x] User can create their own profile with different lists of tasks/goals These lists can contain different music playlists
+User can create list of their goals
+User can enable Do Not Disturb
+User can select/listen to study music
+User can activate a timer in order to help them focus (Pomodoro technique)

+## Random Notes and thoughts
 Study App
 Downsides
 Very simple, might end up finishing too early
 Could focus on really good UX if finished early?
 Would have to ensure that each feature of the app has equal work/focus put into it so one feature isn’t really good and the rest are lackluster

-# User Stories
-User can create their own profile with different lists of tasks/goals These lists can contain different music playlists
-User can create list of their goals
-User can enable Do Not Disturb
-User can select/listen to study music
-User can activate a timer in order to help them focus (Pomodoro technique)

 Music App
 could this be for dancers to meetup and session too?